slamdev/baby-routine-tracker/hight-level-stories.md

 ### **AI Sleep Routine Builder**

+* **As a new parent,** I want to swipe to the AI Sleep Plans screen from the main dashboard for easy access to sleep routine suggestions.
 * **As a new parent,** I want to get suggestions for a sleep routine based on my baby's actual sleep data and age so I can get help establishing a healthy schedule.
 * **As a parent,** I want to see the AI-suggested nap times and bedtime clearly presented within the app.
 * **As a parent,** I want to build the sleep plan using AI suggestions and my own customizations.

 ### **Data Visualization**

+* **As a parent,** I want to swipe right from the main dashboard to access data visualization instead of having a button, providing seamless navigation to view charts and trends.
 * **As a parent,** I want to view a chart showing the total hours my baby slept each day over the last week so I can spot trends.
 * **As a parent,** I want to see a graph of how many feedings my baby has had each day to ensure they are eating consistently.
 * **As a parent,** I want to be able to filter the historical data by a specific date range (e.g., this week, last month) to analyze different periods.